 Bourbon Marinated Pork Tenderloin with Peach Watermelon Salsa is just so peachy, so Southern and makes a lovely summery dish for two.
+Perfect with my canned baked bean recipe!

 What is the difference between pork tenderloin and pork loin?